nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 ## Advice and warnings

-- If you have yet to donate an Artifact to the Museum, and if you've acquired one, today is a good day to do so as you will be visiting Clint.
+- If you have yet to donate an Artifact to the Museum, and if you've acquired one, today is a good day to do so as you will be visiting the Blacksmith.

 ## Instructions